puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 ## Task {{% param sectionnumber %}}.3: Create BuildConfig

 The [BuildConfig](https://docs.openshift.com/container-platform/4.5/builds/understanding-buildconfigs.html) describes how a single build task is performed.
 The BuildConfig is primary characterized by the Build strategy and its resources.
 For our build we use the Docker strategy which invokes the Docker build command.
 Furthermore it expects a `Dockerfile` in the source repository.
-If the Dockerfile is not in the root directory, then you can sepcify the location with the `dockerfilePath`.
+If the Dockerfile is not in the root directory, then you can specify the location with the `dockerfilePath`.
 Beside we configure the source and the triggers as well.
 For the source we can specify any Git repository.
 This is where the application sources resides.
 The triggers describe how to trigger the build.
 In this example we provide four different triggers.
 (Generic webhook, GitHub webhook, ConfigMap change, Image change)

+Prepare a file inside your workspace `<workspace>/buildConfig.yaml` and add the following resource configuration:

 ```YAML
 apiVersion: build.openshift.io/v1